axetroy/deno_math/README.md

 ### toExponential

-get a exponential notation string from `a numeric`.
+get an exponential notation string from `a numeric`.
 Similar to `Number.prototype.toExponential`.

 ```ts
 import { toExponential } from "https://deno.land/x/math/mod.ts";